-Dr. Cowen and Alex Tabarrok are on the verge of finishing work on the fourth edition of our Modern Principles: Microeconomics, and also Macroeconomics, with Freeman Worth Macmillan, due out very soon.
-This text is not just a rehash of the other books on the market, rather, it attempts a comprehensive statement of macroeconomics from a “GMU point of view.”
+He and Dr. Alex Tabarrok have finished work on the fifth edition of our Modern Principles: Microeconomics, and also Macroeconomics, with Worth Macmillan.
+This text is not just a rehash of the other books on the market, but rather it attempts a comprehensive statement of micro and macroeconomics from a “GMU point of view.”

-Dr. Cowen continued the daily blogging of economic and other ideas for www.marginalrevolution.com, which is generally considered the leading economics blog.
-Their readership remains robust.
-Dr. Cowen also used MR to promote the research being done at GMU by many other faculty members and graduate students, including Daniel Klein, Mark Koyama, Noel Johnson, David Levy, Bryan Caplan, and others.
+He has also used Marginal Revolution to promote the research being done at GMU by many other faculty members and graduate students, including Daniel Klein, Mark Koyama, Noel Johnson, David Levy, Bryan Caplan, and others.
 It has become perhaps the world’s biggest “window” onto our world.